-Step 2: Get Clear on what you’re Selling
+Step 2: Know what you’re Selling

-You simply cannot afford to put your business on hold while you figure out your pricing in a vacuum.
-So pick your price and get going…
+But you really can’t afford to put your business on hold while you figure out your pricing in a vacuum.
+So my advice is just set your price (any price!) and get going…

 Step 3: Decide on your “Next Step”

 It’s that simple.
-Even if you have really unstructured, unfocused conversations, you are going to get clients if you have enough of them!
+Even if you have really unstructured, conversations that lack focus, you are going to get clients if you have enough of them!
 So your “Next Step” will be an invitation to a 1-2-1 conversation.

-- Exploratory coffee meetings (could be on zoom!)
+- Exploratory coffee meetings (including on zoom)

 - Research calls